vinooMj/My-Blockchain-Notes/arbitrum.md

 🔷It offers The following benefits : -
-🔹Trustless Security - Security rooted in Ethereum, with any one party abel to ensure correct Layer 2 results 🔹Scalability - Moving contracts’ computation and storage off of the main Ethereum chain, allowing much higher throughput.
+🔹Trustless Security - Security rooted in Ethereum, with any one party abel to ensure correct Layer 2 results 🔹Scalability - Moving contracts’ computation and storage off of the main Ethereum chain, allowing much higher throughput..

 ✅Arbitrum is a rollup, which means that the inputs to the chain -- the messages that are put into the inbox -- are all recorded on the
 Ethereum chain as calldata.